 Breast augmentation is performed under general anesthesia.
 The anesthesiologist may initially administer IV medication to achieve deep relaxation before transitioning to a general anesthesia technique.
 Patients are closely monitored with sophisticated equipment and the watchful eye of the anesthesiologist throughout the entire procedure.

-When full sleep has occurred, skin around the breasts is cleansed with antiseptic, and the surgical area is draped to maintain a sterile field.
-In addition to the general anesthetic that facilitates a comfortable surgery, local anesthetic is also administered into breast tissue to further improve initial recovery.
+When full sleep has occurred, the skin around the breasts is cleansed with antiseptic, and the surgical area is draped to maintain a sterile field.
+In addition to the general anesthetic that facilitates a comfortable surgery, a local anesthetic is also administered into the breast tissue to further improve initial recovery.